 MINIMUM REQUIREMENTS FOR A BACHELOR’S DEGREE

 Dallas Baptist University offers undergraduate programs leading to the Bachelor of Arts, Bachelor of Arts and Sciences, Bachelor of Business Administration, Bachelor of Business Studies, Bachelor of Music, Bachelor of Musical Arts, Bachelor of Music Education, and Bachelor of Science degrees.
-The University, through its seven colleges and one school, offers 86 undergraduate majors leading to the bachelor’s degree.
+The University offers 77 undergraduate majors across six colleges leading to the bachelor’s degree.

 A student may elect to graduate under the degree requirements of the official catalog of any year in which the student is enrolled for classes and receives credit, provided that the period between such dates does not exceed six years.
 The six-year time frame begins at the final semester covered by the chosen catalog.
 The University reserves the right to change the requirements for graduation at the beginning of any semester.
 These changes will appear in the next edition of the official catalog.
 A student may not change degrees and/or majors until the end of a term due to Financial Aid implications.
 A student in the teacher education program must meet the requirements of the Texas Education Agency to receive a teaching certificate from the State of Texas.

-All candidates for a bachelor’s degree must fulfill the following requirements as a minimum (refer to specific programs for exact requirements):
+All candidates for a bachelor’s degree must fulfill the following requirements as a minimum (please refer to specific programs for exact requirements):

-3. Complete a minimum of 25% of credit hours in residence at Dallas Baptist University (e.g. for a 120 credit hour degree program, the residency requirement is 30 hours).
+Complete a minimum of 25% of credit hours in residence at Dallas Baptist University (e.g. for a 120

-4. Complete 30 of the last 36 credit hours with courses offered by DBU.
-If up to six of the last 36 credit hours are taken elsewhere, prior approval of the Registrar must be given.
+Complete 30 of the last 36 credit hours with courses offered by DBU.
+If up to six of the last 36 credit hours are taken elsewhere, prior approval from the Registrar must be given.

-5. Complete the prescribed General Studies requirements as outlined in this catalog.
+Complete the prescribed General Education Requirements as outlined in this catalog.

 * Minimum GPA Required for Graduation from Dallas Baptist University